Ohio House expels former Republican speaker in historic vote

-COLUMBUS, Ohio (AP) — Members of the Ohio House expelled a defiant Larry Householder, the indicted Republican ex-speaker, in a bipartisan vote Wednesday, invoking their powers to remove a member for the first time in 150 years.
+COLUMBUS, Ohio (AP) — Members of the Ohio House expelled Rep. Larry Householder, the federally indicted Republican ex-speaker, Wednesday in a bipartisan vote that invoked their powers to remove a member for the first time in 150 years.

+Defiant to the end, Householder reiterated his innocence in a House floor speech before the vote and predicted again he would be acquitted of accusations that he orchestrated a $60 million bribery scheme meant to approve legislation to prop up two nuclear power plants and then kill a ballot issue trying to overturn the law.

-“I have not nor have I ever taken a bribe or solicited or been solicited for taking a bribe,” said Householder, as he reiterated his innocence on the House floor before he was expelled.
+“I have not nor have I ever taken a bribe or solicited or been solicited for taking a bribe,” Householder said.

+After the vote, Speaker Bob Cupp paused the House session briefly while Householder left without incident, trailed by reporters.

+Householder said he was returning to his southern Ohio farm Wednesday to help his wife plant tomatoes, cabbage, lettuce and sweet corn.
+Over the longer term, he intends to speak out against elected officials he believes — unlike himself — have in fact acted unconstitutionally.

 The full House took to a vote after Republican lawmakers forced the measure to the floor instead of waiting for the expulsion resolution to work through the committee process.